Brooke29/GettingAndCleaningData/README.md

 **run\_analysis.html** : an html file knitted from run\_analysis.Rmd.
 This file contains a complete step-by-step description of the script outlined in run_analysis.R below, including all appropriate code output (which is done automatically when running knit HTML in R Studio).
 If you are grading this project, it will provide you with a more convenient way to see every step listed below than viewing run\_analysis.R.
 It also includes an explanation as to why the resulting dataset is tidy.

+***Important Note**: to be able to view **run\_analysis.html** as an html output rather than a source code on GitHub, please follow these easy steps:

+1. Click on **run\_analysis.html**, to open it as a source code page.
+2. Copy the url of the page.
+3. Paste the link into this page: [http://htmlpreview.github.io/](http://htmlpreview.github.io/).You can now read the html output!

 **run\_analysis.Rmd**: the source for the run\_analysis.html file above.

 **run_analysis.R** : an R-scrpt file with the script that does the following: